agile-ts/documentation/docs/quick_start/React.md

 let helloWorldCount = 0;

 const RandomComponent = () => {
-    // With the 'useAgile' Hook we bind our just created State to the 'RandomComponent' const myFirstState = useAgile(MY_FIRST_STATE);
+    // With the 'useAgile' Hook we bind our just created State to the 'RandomComponent' for reactivity const myFirstState = useAgile(MY_FIRST_STATE);

     return (